Best Dog Harnesses of 2026

 Vest-style harnesses are recommended for nearly all dogs who don’t have medical issues that would be complicated by pressure around their neck and shoulders.

-What your dog is using a harness for will help you select a proper one.
+What your dog uses a harness for will help you select the right one.
 Harnesses for hiking should be supportive, breathable, and ideally have a handle so you can help your dog up rock or log obstacles on trail.

-Harnesses for running should offer full support for dogs who pull out in front of you.
-X-backed harnesses with plenty of padding around the neck are best for running.
+Harnesses for running should provide full support for dogs that pull in front of you.
+X-backed harnesses with plenty of neck padding are best for running.

-If you’re choosing a dog car harness for car safety, opt for one crash tested and certified by the Center for Pet Safety.
+If you’re choosing a dog car harness for car safety, opt for one that's crash-tested and certified by the Center for Pet Safety.

 How to measure your dog for a harness

-A soft tape measure is ideal for measuring your dog’s size, but if you don’t have one, you can use a piece of string or a flexible dog leash that you then measure against a tape measure or ruler.
+A soft tape measure is ideal for measuring your dog’s size, but if you don’t have one, you can use a piece of string or a flexible dog leash, then measure it against a tape measure or ruler.

 Wrap the string or measuring tape around the widest part of your dog’s chest to find their girth measurement.
 The tape measure or string should sit evenly around their chest, behind their front legs.

 For the neck measurement, measure the base of your dog’s neck, where the harness will sit.
-If your dog has a big, blocky head, you may also need to measure the diameter of their head to ensure the harness will fit over their head.
+If your dog has a big, blocky head, you may also need to measure their head circumference to ensure the harness will fit over their head.

 Not many harnesses offer back length measurements, but it’s helpful to compare a harness back length measurement to where it will fall on your dog’s back.
 Ideally, at least half of your dog’s back should be covered by the harness.
 Many harnesses are too short in body length for long-backed breeds.

-Harnesses to short in the back tend to ride into dogs’ armpits
+Harnesses too short in the back tend to ride into dogs’ armpits.

 How to fit a dog harness properly

-Once you’ve taken your dog’s measurements, match them up with a brand’s given sizing measurements.
+Once you’ve taken your dog’s measurements, match them to a brand’s size chart.
 Read reviews from other dog owners as well, especially those with similar breeds and sizes.
-Sometimes measurements will match but a dog harness still may not fit properly.
+Sometimes measurements will match, but a dog harness still may not fit properly.

 You’ll also need to select a harness that works for your dog’s conformation, or build.
 For example, long-backed breeds like corgis and dachshunds are often too long for short, single clip harnesses.
 Though they may technically fit in a harness like this, it’s not the best choice for their body type.